leri1006/TestAutomationMobile_Leri/README.md

 - [Appium](http://appium.io/)
 - [Java] (https://www.oracle.com/id/java/technologies/downloads/)
 - Android Studio (Android SDK and Emulator) --> can set your own emulator in wdio.conf.js file (no need to setup appium:app)
-- all dependencies are set in this project, but to ensure, user can run "npm install" in the terminal to ensure all dependencies are downloaded
+- all dependencies are set in this project already in node_modules.
+- If user don't download the node_modules, can run "npm install" in the terminal to ensure all dependencies are downloaded.
 - token, email, and password are filled in .env file

 To run the test: